What's the difference? What does it mean in inches or mm?

 Accepting All Major Debit/Credit Cards, PayPal, & Google Checkout

 Have an existing cover than needs fixing or replacing?
 Try Copy Covers!

-If you're searching for discount sale prices and the best online bargain
+If you're searching for discount sale prices on Inground Pool Liners and want the best online bargain

-pricing try our online store.
+pricing use the green "Get Prices" link on the upper right hand corner of this page.
 We invite you to compare the quality, value, and warranty of

 our merchandise.
 We offer coupon-less sales that help you shop and get what you need at a